CharGoon26/DWDex-Packages/README.md

 # BD packages used in DW Dex
 If any used...

-# Wishlist BD package
-A little wishlist system to list what cards you want!

 > [!IMPORTANT]
 > If you have any difficulties or bugs with using this package, contact me on discord @melanutella